Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Experimental Design

-In addition to ReLU's ability to mimics real-life causal transformations, ReLU is not three-times differentiable.
-Thus, by simulating ReLU-based cause-effect transformations, we aim to explore to what extend the causal relationships can be inferred by existing \ac{CSL} methods in the challenging scenario, when the theoretical assumptions for identifiability of nonlinear \ac{ANM}s, as described in Section \ref{subsec:SCM}, do not hold.
-This is of high importance due to the fact that many research studies in the field of causal discovery present \ac{CSL} methods, which are commonly tested on identifiable cause-effect structures of a specific form.
-However, the identifiability of the transformation mechanism cannot be guaranteed in practice with high certainty, as the ground truth causal patterns are not known.
-In this regard, we are also the first research study to examine the performance of causal discovery methods on ReLU-based \ac{ANM}s on a large-scale.
-Moreover, inspired by the data generation framework presented by \shortciteA{MANM_CS}, we simulate nonlinear cause-effect pairs for the three probabilities cases, 50\%, 70\% and 90\%, as shown in Table \ref{tab: config}, in order to analyze the the impact of increasing ReLU causal transformations on causal discovery methods.
-In addition to the nonlinear pattern, the causal transformation of the parent vertices is influenced by the parameters in the weighted graph adjacency matrix $W$.
-For this reason, we sample $W$ uniformly from $[\minus W_{upper}, \minus W_{lower}] \cup [\plus W_{lower}, \plus W_{upper}]$, where the lower limit is set to 0.5 as the default value from \shortcite{MANM_CS}, and the upper limit is sampled from the list of possible values $[1,2,3,4]$, as indicated by Table \ref{tab: config}.
-By manipulating the upper limit of the values in $W$, we seek to verify the robustness of \ac{CSL} methods towards different scales of the ground truth graph adjacency parameters, as the scale of $W$ has a direct impact on the strength of the causal links.
-We also examine the impact of changes in the scale of the original variables on the performance of \ac{CSL} models. \shortciteA{Be_Ware} argue that the scale of the sampled datasets contains information about the data generating process, as the marginal variance increases along the causal order for \ac{ANM}s.
+In addition, ReLU is not three times differentiable.
+Thus, by simulating ReLU-based cause-effect transformations, we aim to explore to what extent the causal relationships can be inferred by existing \ac{CSL} methods in the challenging scenario, when the theoretical assumptions for identifiability of nonlinear \ac{ANM}s, as described in Section \ref{subsec:SCM}, do not hold.
+This is of high importance because many research studies in the field of causal discovery present \ac{CSL} methods, which are commonly tested on identifiable cause-effect structures of a specific form, e.g., \citep{NoTears_Linear,GranDAG, SCORE,DAS} etc. However, the identifiability of the transformation mechanism cannot be guaranteed in practice, as the ground truth causal patterns are not known.
+In this regard, our study is the first to examine the performance of causal discovery methods on ReLU-based \ac{ANM}s on a large scale.
+Moreover, inspired by the data generation framework presented by \citet{MANM_CS}, we simulate nonlinear cause-effect pairs for three settings of increasing probability (50\%, 70\%, and 90\%), as shown in Table \ref{tab: config}, to analyze the impact of increasing ReLU causal transformations on causal discovery methods.
+Once the connections between the parents and the child nodes are simulated, the transformation of the incoming edges to a child vertex is sampled from the pre-defined probability cases for linear and nonlinear patterns.
+In addition, the causal transformation of the parent vertices is influenced by the parameters in the weighted graph adjacency matrix $W$.
+We sample $W$ uniformly from $[\minus W_{upper}, \minus W_{lower}] \cup [\plus W_{lower}, \plus W_{upper}]$, where the lower limit is set to 0.5, the default value from \citep{MANM_CS}, and the upper limit is sampled from the list of possible values $[1,2,3,4]$, as indicated in Table \ref{tab: config}.
+By manipulating the upper limit of $W$ values, we seek to verify the robustness of \ac{CSL} methods towards different scales of the ground truth graph adjacency parameters, as the scale of $W$ has a direct impact on the strength of the causal links.
+We also examine the impact of changes in the scale of the original variables on the performance of \ac{CSL} models. \citet{Be_Ware} argue that the scale of the sampled datasets contains information about the data generating process, as the marginal variance increases along the causal order for \ac{ANM}s.
 This could in turn lead to successfully discovering edges from lower-variance attributes to higher-variance nodes by exploiting the data scale of the variables.
-Therefore, a comparison between the results obtained from the original scale and the standardized version of each dataset would provide insights about which \ac{CSL} methods are able to infer the causal links among the variables when the pattern of marginal variance is eliminated.
-For each possible configuration, we sample ten datasets containing 2500 datapoints with different seeds.
-In order to explore the performance of \ac{CSL} methods in the case of a small sample size, we also draw 250 samples randomly from each simulated dataset.
+Therefore, a comparison between the results obtained from the original scale and the standardized version of each dataset provides insights into which \ac{CSL} methods can infer the causal links among the variables when the pattern of marginal variance is eliminated.
+For each possible configuration, we sample ten datasets containing 2500 data points with different seeds.
+To explore the performance of \ac{CSL} methods in the case of a small sample size, we also draw 250 samples randomly from each simulated dataset.
 In Appendix \ref{sec:Appendix4}, we exemplify the simulation process in order to clarify the connection between the experimental factors for the generation of synthetic observational datasets.\\